evaera/Rocs/docs/index.html.md

 componentEntity:addComponent("Replicated", true)
 ```

 Not only can components create other components, but components can actually be *on* other components.
 We refer to these components which are on other components as **meta-components**.
-Meta-components exist on the component class instance of another component.
+Meta-components exist on the Aggregate instance of another component.

 Meta-components are useful to store state about components themselves rather than whatever the component manages.
 For example, the optional built-in `Replication` component, when present on another component, will cause that parent component to automatically be replicated over the network to clients.

 A short hand exists in the `addComponent` method on entity wrappers to add meta-components quickly immediately after adding your main component.
-You can also define implicit meta-components upon component registration which will always be added to those specific components.
+You can also define implicit meta-components upon component registration which will always be added to those specific components via the `components` field.

 # Components API